Our Platonic Marriage Is No Less Legitimate Than Romantic Marriage

 Theirs is a platonic marriage.
 It is a legal union solidifying their relationship, which is based on spiritual connection and practical love as opposed to sexual or romantic love.
 According to a recent report in The New York Times, Chiderah and Deidre’s decision to formalise their partnership reflects a growing trend for platonic marriages.

-In the UK, data from the Office for National Statistics (ONS) shows that marriage rates for opposite-sex couples are the lowest ever recorded, perhaps signalling a move away from traditional notions of marriage among younger generations.
+In Australia, data from the Australian Bureau of Statistics shows that marriage rates have dropped by 23.7% over the two decades between 2000 and 2019, perhaps signalling a move away from traditional notions of marriage among younger generations.
 It’s worth noting that, as things stand, there is no category for recording platonic marriages so it’s impossible to know how many have taken place.

 @thelovelyjaybird Time moves in weird ways, but I’m glad you’re by my side! #bestfriends #platonicmarriage #friendship #marriage #family #fyp #ThatCloseMessenger ♬ all these videos are so cute guys - meow